 Epidural anesthesia is the injection of a numbing medicine into the space around the spinal nerves in the lower back.
-The medicine numbs the body below the point of injection, but the person may remain awake and may have some control of the numbed area.
+The medicine numbs the body below and sometimes above the point of injection.
+The person may remain awake and may have some control of the numbed area.

-The skin where the needle will be inserted is first numbed with a local anesthetic.
-A guide needle is inserted and then removed, and a catheter remains in place.
-The anesthetic is then injected through the catheter.
+The skin where a needle will be inserted is first numbed with a local anesthetic.
+Next, the needle is inserted, and a catheter is threaded through the needle into the epidural space.
+Then the needle is removed, while the catheter stays in place.
+The anesthetic is then delivered through the catheter.
 Medicine that makes the person sleepy also may be used by injecting it into a vein, depending on the procedure being done.

 Epidural anesthesia may be used for certain types of surgery on the lower body or to control pain during childbirth.
-When a woman has an epidural anesthetic during childbirth, she will feel little or no pain from her contractions.
+When a woman has an epidural anesthetic during childbirth, she will feel much less pain from her contractions.

 Author: Healthwise Staff